vijay-veeranki-moj/helloworld/README.md

  ### opa-policies

-kube-mgmt automatically discovers policies stored in ConfigMaps in kubernetes and loads them into OPA. kube-mgmt assumes a ConfigMap contains policies if the ConfigMap is:
+kube-mgmt automatically discovers policies stored in ConfigMaps in kubernetes and loads them into OPA. kube-mgmt assumes a ConfigMap contains policies if the ConfigMap is :

-  - Created in a namespace.
+  - Created in a namespace listed in the --policies option.
+Configured in templates/opa/values.yaml.tpl under mgmt/configmapPolicies/namespaces:
 	- Labelled with openpolicyagent.org/policy=rego.

 When a policy has been successfully loaded into OPA, the openpolicyagent.org/policy-status annotation is set to
 ```json